-Allied with the Countries to quickly overcome the pandemic crisis
+Allied with the Countries to facilitate their Recovery and Growth

 Tourism as an engine driving the recovery of the local economy after the unprecedented crisis of Covid-19.